Community Wildfire Mitigation Best Practices Toolbox

 - Messaging is second-hand or passive communication for information sharing.
 Literature, news releases, articles, announcements, leaflets, and social media are passive tools to educate the target audience about wildfire risk, available technical assistance, meeting times and dates, and other information regarding wildfire mitigation.

-While the ultimate goal of a mitigation specialist is to increase mitigation activities on the ground, it is imperative to understand the communities we work in before making assumptions about attitudes and beliefs of wildfire risk reduction.
-This section features peer reviewed papers from wildfire social scientists that take a deeper dive into known tactics that increase mitigation activities.
+While the ultimate goal of a mitigation specialist is to increase mitigation activities on the ground, it is imperative to understand the communities we work in before making assumptions about attitudes and beliefs about wildfire risk reduction.
+This section features peer-reviewed papers from wildfire social scientists that take a deeper dive into known tactics that increase mitigation activities.

 Best Practices in Risk and Crisis Communication: Implications for Natural Hazards Management

 Natural Hazards.
 65(1):683-705.Toman, Eric; Stidham, Melanie; McCaffrey, Sarah; Shindler, Bruce.
 2013.

 Martin, Wade E.; Raish, Carol; Kent, Brian: eds.
 Wildfire risk human perceptions and management implications.
 Washington, DC: Resources for the Future: 44-63.

 Fire on the mountain: What motivates homeowners to reduce their wildfire risk?